Michael Friedman (philosopher)

 Michael Friedman (April 2, 1947 – March 24, 2025) was an American philosopher who was Emeritus Patrick Suppes Professor of Philosophy of Science and Professor, by courtesy, of German Studies at Stanford University.
 Friedman was best known for his work in the philosophy of science, especially on scientific explanation and the philosophy of physics, and for his historical work on Immanuel Kant.
 Friedman has done historical work on figures in continental philosophy such as Martin Heidegger and Ernst Cassirer.
 He also served as the co-director of the Program in History and Philosophy of Science and Technology at Stanford University.

 Education and career

 Friedman earned his BA from Queens College, City University of New York in 1969 and his PhD from Princeton University in 1973.
 Before moving to Stanford in 2002, Friedman taught at Harvard University, the University of Pennsylvania, the University of Illinois at Chicago, Indiana University, and UC Berkeley as a visiting professor.

 Friedman was a Fellow of the American Academy of Arts & Sciences from 1997 until his death in 2025.
-In 2024 he was elected honorary member of the International Academy of Philosophy of Science (AIPS).
+In 2024 he was elected an honorary member of the International Academy of Philosophy of Science (AIPS).
 Four of his articles have been selected as among the "ten best" of their year by The Philosopher's Annual.